Xqhare/nyx/README.md

 - Settable settings
 - Advanced settings
 - A logo
+- Success and error display
 - Intuitive and classic design
 - Choice between light and dark mode
 - Currently only supports my systems specifically (Other systems could maybe, sometimes, work too!)
+- A minimied view, perfect for monitoring the system on a second monitor using minimal space

 ## Why Use Nyx?